 So yeah, the title says it all.
 Does it make any sense to file a lawsuit against a person who caused your injury if both parties have insurance in California?

 You may be surprised how many victims of car accidents choose not to file a lawsuit against the other party just because both parties are insured.
 But why?
-“After all, just because the other party carries insurance it does not necessarily mean that you will be fairly compensated for your injuries and damages, or even compensated at all,” says our car accident lawyer Los Angeles CA at Law Offices of Howard Craig Kornberg.
+“After all, just because the other party carries insurance it does not necessarily mean that you will be fairly compensated for your injuries and damages, or even compensated at all,” says our car accident lawyer in Los Angeles CA at Law Offices of Howard Craig Kornberg.

 Filing a lawsuit equals getting maximum compensation

-Do keep in mind that your personal injury claim could be denied by the insurer any second.
+Do keep in mind that your personal injury claim could be denied by the insurer at any second.
 Even if it is not denied, insurance companies have a reputation for paying out as little as possible.
-Please, do not forget that insurance companies are a “business” (no matter how they call themselves), and they make money by devaluing and denying claims.
+Please, do not forget that insurance companies are a “business” (no matter what they call themselves), and they make money by devaluing and denying claims.

 If you think there is no point in filing a lawsuit if both drivers have insurance, think again.
 This is a wrong approach if one of the drivers was clearly at-fault, while the other driver wants to be compensated for his or her damages and losses in the accident.